BlaneStask/Capstone-Project/README.md

 # Capstone Project

 This is the Capstone Project for the CodingNomads Python Course.

-In this project I gather data from Twitter using Tweepy, make a Twitter Bot, and use functions to find:
+In this project I gathered data from Twitter using Tweepy, made a Twitter Bot, and use functions to find:

 - The average number of followers.
 - The average length of tweets (counting words).